shoelace-style/shoelace/docs/components/date-picker.md

 ### Readonly

 The `sl-date-picker` component can be displayed as read-only.
-This mode does not allow date selection, but it is still possible to browse the calendar.
+This mode does not allow date selection.

 ```html preview
 <sl-date-picker